 S. Haykin, “Neural Networks and Learning Machines”, 3rd Edition.
 Pearson, 2009

-2 Demonstrate systematic understanding and critical awareness of the main kinds of state-space search algorithms, discussing their strengths and limitations.
+2. Demonstrate systematic understanding, critical awareness and application of the main kinds of state-space search algorithms, considering their strengths and limitations.

-3 Understand and explain the main concepts and principles associated with different kinds of knowledge representation, such as logic, case-based representations, and
+3. Understand and explain the main concepts and principles associated with different kinds of knowledge representation, such as logic, case-based representations, and subsymbolic/connectionist representations.

-5 Demonstrate mastery of the main concepts and principles of major kinds of biologically-inspired algorithms, and understand what is required in order to implement and
+5. Demonstrate mastery of the main concepts and principles of major kinds of biologically-inspired algorithms, and understand the implementation and evaluation of one such technique.

 Back to top